-The Power of Unreasonable People by Pamela Hartigan and John Elkington
+The Power of Unreasonable People

 Renowned playwright George Bernard Shaw once said, "The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man."
 By this definition, some of today's entrepreneurs are decidedly unreasonable-and have even been dubbed crazy.
 Yet as John Elkington and Pamela Hartigan argue